| EPISTLE TO THE GALATIANS. PART

 after his conversion, or about A. D. 51] I went up again to Jerusalem with Barnabas,

-brief one, and made at a time when persecution raged there, and when James, the
+one, and made at a time when persecution raged there, and when James, the son of

 conference, and had no bearing whatever on Paul's apostleship or gospel.
 The